varun021/Epsilon/README.md

 - **Contributing Section**: Added instructions on how others can contribute to the project.
 - **License**: Ensures clarity regarding licensing and usage.

-This `README.md` now provides a detailed and professional guide for setting up, running, and contributing to your authentication system.